 In 2017 Google’s introduced Optimize its free version of its testing and personalisation solution Google Optimize 360.
 Optimize enables you to run up to 3 A/B tests (or multivariate tests) at a time and provides a includes a visual editor to set up simple experiments in a matter of minutes.
 It also allows you to run redirect experiments where you test a totally new page against the existing experience.
 As you would expect it integrates fully with Google Analytics.

-This is a simple but effective testing tool for companies not intending to conduct more than three simultaneous experiments or personalisation campaigns.
-It’s easy to use and is an ideal solution for start-ups that wish to use a data driven approach to website development.
+This is a simple but effective testing tool for companies not intending to conduct more than five simultaneous experiments or personalisation campaigns.
+It’s easy to use and as free digital tools go it is ideal for start-ups that wish to use a data driven approach to website optimisation.

-Read my post, How to get started with Google Optimize for more details of this free solution.
+Read my post, How to set up and run experiments with Google Optimize for more details of this free solution.

 4. Hotjar :

 Hotjar is a brilliant tool as it combines behavioural analytics, such as session recordings, with easy to use visitor feedback tools.
 Provided you have less than 2,000 page views per day you can sign up for their free basic plan.
 For sites up to 10,000 page views a day the start-up plan costs only €29 a month.

 The session recording and replay feature is something I love because it’s like watching an un-directed usability test and they can provide some great insights into the behaviour of users on your site.
 However, the free plan also allows you to create up to three click, scroll and movement heat maps, a six step conversion funnel and form analytics.

 That’s not to mention online polls, surveys to be sent to users, an incoming feedback tab and a recruiter feature for getting people to participate in user testing.
 This is an amazing free tool that no start-up should be without.
 Please read my review of Hotjar for more details.